Exele TopView assists Flakeboard in Energy Savings

 TopView also handles the reporting functions.
 Each morning the system automatically sends a status report on all communication devices.
-Additionally each HMI screen in the facility receives messages when a process has exceeded their preset threshold.
+Additionally, each HMI screen in the facility receives messages when a process has exceeded its preset threshold.
 Messages are also emailed to the appropriate managers.

-Each production line now has energy target levels set for full production and zero production, or idle, status and usage is measured against these targets.
-Status reports on peak levels for each energy account center illustrate the reduction in energy consumption and allow for new, lower targets to be set as energy saving are realized.
+Each production line now has energy target levels set for full production and zero production, or idle, status and usage are measured against these targets.
+Status reports on peak levels for each energy account center illustrate the reduction in energy consumption and allow for new, lower targets to be set as energy savings are realized.

 Flakeboard has experienced savings in energy costs of $260,000 in a 12 month period and continues to work to improve efficiency.
 Flakeboard was recently recognized for its efforts in energy conservation at the biennial Energy Conference co-hosted by Natural Resources Canada (NRCan).
 At their conference, the Canadian Industry Program for Energy Conservation (CIPEC) honored Flakeboard with the CIPEC Leadership Award for making a significant and innovative contribution to energy efficiency in the monitoring and targeting category.
 Read more about Flakeboard’s efforts in the CIPEC 2012 Annual Report.